kylejtobin/ai-native-app/docs/infra/systems.md

 This template assembles a polyglot persistence stack where each system excels at its particular job.
 No single database can do everything well—but together, they create a powerful foundation for AI-native applications.

+> **Principle: Every Database is Specialized**
+>
+> No single database can excel at everything.
+PostgreSQL's ACID guarantees come at a cost Redis doesn't pay.
+Qdrant's vector search capabilities require trade-offs Neo4j doesn't make.
+This is polyglot persistence—using the right tool for each job, not forcing everything into one system that does nothing well.
+>
+> See: [philosophy.md](../philosophy.md) "Every Database is Specialized"

+---

+## Decision Framework: When to Add vs Reuse a Service

+Before adding a new database to this stack, consider:

+**Add a specialized service when:**
+- ✅ Different access patterns (OLTP vs OLAP, key-value vs graph traversal)
+- ✅ Different durability requirements (cache vs source of truth)
+- ✅ Different query capabilities (semantic search, relationship traversal)
+- ✅ Performance critical and existing tools can't match

+**Reuse existing service when:**
+- ✅ Same access pattern, just more data volume
+- ✅ Can be modeled as table/collection/key in existing system
+- ✅ No specialized capability needed
+- ✅ Operational complexity outweighs performance gain

+**Examples from this stack:**
+- We use **separate Redis AND PostgreSQL** even though PostgreSQL could cache, because Redis gives us microsecond access and pub/sub that PostgreSQL can't match
+- We use **separate Qdrant AND Neo4j** even though both handle relationships, because vector similarity is fundamentally different from graph traversal
+- We **don't** add Elasticsearch even though it has vector search, because Qdrant is purpose-built and more performant for our semantic search needs

+**Cost of adding a service:**
+- One more thing to run, monitor, back up
+- More complexity in orchestration
+- More secrets to manage
+- More operational knowledge required

+**When in doubt:** Start with what you have, measure the pain, then specialize.

 ---

 ## PostgreSQL - Relational Foundation